2008

 Compiler: Dammit 9x

-For this month's "Maps of the Month" featurette, I wish to draw your attention to Dammit 9x's Wonder Boy In Monster World (Genesis) maps.
+For this month's "Maps Of The Month" featurette, I wish to draw your attention to Dammit 9x's Wonder Boy In Monster World (Genesis) maps.

 The main character in this game is a man named Shion.
 Shion is on a quest to rid Monster World of, well, monsters.
 And at some point he saves a princess.